IIIF/cookbook-recipes/recipe/0253-using-transcript-file/v4/recipe.md

 In this example we demonstrate a transcript file in the docx format, but other formats are possible (see above).

 Note: This recipe only exists for IIIF Presentation API v4.
+Transcript, caption, and subtitle files can be linked via annotations in IIIF Presentation API v3 manifests with an Annotation `motivation` of `supplementing`.
+However, the lack of the `provides` property means viewers must infer the use of the file content rather than receiving that information directly.

 {% include manifest_links.html viewers="" manifest="v4/manifest.json" version="4"%}